ronaldo0010/Mitigating-SYN-Flood/README.md

 * Encapsulate and forward packets with a non-IP protocol defined via an IP network [Jacobs, 2019].
 * Utilize hardware speeds (100 Gb/s) to perform tasks.
 * Load balancing, comms with other devices via controller [Geo, 2021].
-* More Cost-effective (time and monetary) than purpose spesific chips.
+* More Cost-effective (time and monetary) than purpose specific chips.
 * Adaptable for new application scenarios.
-* Apply resources acording to case requirements.
+* Apply resources according to case requirements.

 ### Limitations of PDP's
-  * Although PDP is capable of doing computions it's at the expense of throughput.
+  * Although PDP is capable of doing competitions it's at the expense of throughput.
   * PDP's only supports simple arithmetic operations thus precalculations and/or approximations need to be loaded in a match-table or registers.
   * Lacks correctness verification - developers writing code for forwarding behavior on the data plane of a pdp is not as knowledgeable as the equipment manufacturer.

-### Note worthy mentions - Use cases for PDP's
+### Noteworthy mentions - Use cases for PDP's
 * Traffic Measurement and -Engineering
   * Congestion detection
   * Active queue management